orderbird/coding-challenge-test-automation/README.md

 2. Login Screen (valid credentials are user: 'alice', password 'mypassword')
 3. List Demo

+Please write your tests using Python.

 ## 3. add a readme to your repo
-So after your hard work please tell us how we would setup our local environment to fire up your test suite.
+So after your hard work please tell us

+* how we would setup our local environment to fire up your test suite.
+* Please also add documentation on your testcases (Why did you chose these, would you add others if you had more time?)

 # Submitting your solution
 * Send a link to your repo to tech-challenge@orderbird.com